ahmed-youssef/WirelessGINI/README.md

 wgini_client = WGINI_Client("192.168.55.36", 60000)
 ```

-This instantiates a WINI client object that can invoke the WGINI server APIs using RPC.
+This instantiates a WGINI client object that can invoke the WGINI server APIs using RPC.
 We see how this is done below.

 ### Invoking the Server APIs